The Five Female Figure Types

 The averaged body measurements, specific for each figure type, are used for the steps and procedures for drafting each master block in Units 2 to 11.
 A full range of averaged body measurements for all five figure types is included.

-Evidence suggests, that body shape variation is yet to be uniformly accepted by many brands, retailers, designers or manufacturers, and customers.
+Evidence suggests, that body shape variation is yet to be uniformly accepted by many brands, retailers, designers or manufacturers, and even customers.